 According to the CDC, the drop in flu cases during the pandemic can be attributed to a decline in routine health checks, meaning fewer people were tested for influenza than in previous years, and the wide range of health measures taken in response to COVID-19.

 As a result, preliminary estimates of those impacted by the 2021-22 flu season are as much as 90% lower than in past years.

 The CDC determines the start and end of flu season by monitoring flu activity — illnesses, medical visits, and hospitalizations — through its influenza surveillance systems.
 Most seasons begin in October, peak between December and February, and continue through May.
-The 2019-2020 flu season was unusual in that flu activity began to decline in March.
-According to the CDC, this was “perhaps associated with community prevention measures for COVID-19.”
+The CDC described flu activity in the 2020-21 flu season as “unusually low.”
+It was the lowest flu activity since the CDC first began collecting data in 1997.

 Vaccinations prevented an estimated 6,300 deaths in the 2019-2020 flu season.
 In the past decade, they have prevented as few as 3,500 deaths in the 2018-2019 season and as many as 12,000 deaths in the 2013-2014 season.
 According to mandatory reporting, 80% of children who die from the flu are unvaccinated.

 Keep up with the latest data and most popular content.